-The Albany Tulip Queen is a treasured tradition that dates back to the first-ever Tulip Festival in 1949.
+The Albany Tulip Queen is a treasured tradition that dates back to the 1949 Tulip Festival.
 Through newspaper clippings and photographs from the Albany Institute of History & Art, explore the Tulip Queen's attire and regalia, as well as additional festival fashions, during the first decade of the landmark Albany festival.

 Special thanks to the Albany Institute of History & Art for providing the below newspaper clippings and information to make this blog post possible.
 Interested in learning more about the Tulip Queen's Regalia?
 Check out this blog post by Curator Diane Shewchuk.